 I'm very pleased and honoured to announce that SAE International (www.sae.org) have acquired the rights to publish my book.
 The new title is "Servitization and Physical Asset Management": copies can be ordered from https://www.sae.org/publications/books/content/r-479 in both printed and electronic formats.

 There is also a podcast available that discusses some of the important points made in the book: see https://www.sae.org/podcasts/sae-author and select Episode 2: IVHM, Servitization and Physical Asset Management: Impact and Challenges.

-"Everything Works Wonderfully", my self-published book, is now out of print, having been around for three and a half years after eighteen months of pulling the information together and six months of writing it up.
+"Everything Works Wonderfully", my self-published book, is now out of print, having been around for four and a half years after eighteen months of pulling the information together and six months of writing it up.
 It was an interesting and challenging project writing a book documenting nearly forty years of work experience.
 I recommend that everyone has a go at writing their own history: it's hard work, but you won't regret it!

 Many firms now realise that they need to sell solutions to customer problems, rather than just products: this change of mind-set is called Servitization or Service Infusion.
 It requires you to move from a 'make it and sell it' mentality to one that considers what your customers' needs really are and how to help your customers operate and manage the products they buy from you over the long term to achieve their business objectives.

 As Rolls-Royce, MAN Trucks, Caterpillar, Xerox, Alstom, GE and many others have discovered, the benefits from making this transition are genuinely transformative:-

 Servitization increases business growth by up to 10% whilst reducing customers' costs by over 25%, according to interviews with 33 key executives by the Aston University Business School.
 All companies, from smallest to largest, can reap the benefits of Servitization.